jankova/Time-Series-ARIMA-vs-LSTM/README.md

 There are numerous ways of formulating a time series forecasting problem depending on the business scenario.

-We simulate two scenarios.
-In both scenarios a time series model is trained and deployed, and we monitor its test performance over time.
+We simulate a scenario where a time series model is trained and deployed, and we monitor its test performance over time.
 The model is not retrained during this testing phase.

-1. **One-step moving origin forecasting**:
 We produce a one-step forecast at each time step t and we observe a new data point that is added to the training dataset to compute the next step forecast.
-This is called 'moving origin' since we always observe a new data point at time t and thus the model is using only true historical data for every one-step forecast.

-2. **Fixed origin forecasting:** Fixed origin means that the forecast we make at time step t will be added to the training dataset to compute the forecast at step t+1.
-This problem formulation is arguably more challenging than (1) as the model is using its own forecasts to generate further forecasts.

-Both monitoring strategies produce a sequence of one-step forecasts, which can be compared against the true test observations.
+This monitoring strategy produce a sequence of one-step forecasts, which can be compared against the true test observations.

 As a measure of performance of the models, we use **MAPE** (mean absolute percentage error).